tanyaweaver/python-dev-accelerator/source/assignments/decision_tree.rst

 In this file, implement a Decision Tree Classifier object.
 Your classifier should have the following public methods:

-* tree.fit(self, data): construct a decision tree based on some incoming data set; returns nothing
+* clf.fit(self, data): construct a decision tree based on some incoming data set; returns nothing
-* tree.predict(self, data): returns labels for your test data.
+* clf.predict(self, data): returns labels for your test data.
 This should be able to take in an iterable of data records (either a tuple of records, or a list of records, or Pandas DataFrame).

 The tree should take two optional parameters: ``max_depth`` and ``min_leaf_size``.